arushi-08/charming-rabbit-c1f83/index.md

         image: images/ihsmarkit.png
   - title: About This Ray of The Sun
     subtitle: >-
-      Arushi means the First Ray of the Sun, but calling myself would be presumptous, now won't it?
+      Arushi means the First Ray of the Sun, but calling myself that would be presumptuous, now won't it?
     image_alt: lorem-ipsum
     content: >
       Even before I knew all of my 50+ family relatives, I had learned to dance,